zio/zio-http/docs/dsl/handler_aspect.md

 ## Trailing Slash Handler Aspect

 A trailing slash is the last forward-slash character at the end of some URLs.
-ZIO HTTP have two built-in middlewares to handle trailing slashes:
+ZIO HTTP have two built-in aspect to handle trailing slashes:

-- The `HandlerAspect.redirectTrailingSlash` middleware is useful for redirecting requests with trailing slashes to the same URL without a trailing slash.
-This middleware is useful for SEO purposes and to avoid duplicate content issues.
+- The `HandlerAspect.redirectTrailingSlash` aspect is useful for redirecting requests with trailing slashes to the same URL without a trailing slash.
+This aspect is useful for SEO purposes and to avoid duplicate content issues.
-- The `HandlerAspect.dropTrailingSlash` middleware just drops the trailing slash from the request URL.
+- The `HandlerAspect.dropTrailingSlash` aspect just drops the trailing slash from the request URL.

 ## Patching Response Handler Aspect

 The `HandlerAspect.patch` and `HandlerAspect.patchZIO` take a function from `Request` to `Response.Patch` and apply the patch to the response.

-Here is an example of a middleware that adds a custom header to the response if the request has a specific header:
+Here is an example of a handler aspect that adds a custom header to the response if the request has a specific header:

 ```scala mdoc:compile-only
 HandlerAspect.patch(request =>